INTEGRATION

 Agents

-An Agent is the client’s top level entity in the Silverflow hierarchy.
-It is a legal entity that has a commercial relationship with Silverflow and uses the Silverflow API to process card transactions.
-The client receives the Agent and an activation token from Silverflow once a signed contract is in place.
-Activation of the agent returns the Master API key to the client.
-This key can be used to generate other API keys.
-The agent owns the master API key and is responsible for creating and managing additional API keys.
+An Agent represents the top-level entity in the Silverflow hierarchy.
+It is a legal entity that engages in a commercial relationship with Silverflow and utilizes the Silverflow API for processing card transactions.
+Once a signed contract is established, the client receives an Agent entity along with an activation token from Silverflow.
+Activation of the agent results in the issuance of the Master API key to the client, which can be further utilized to generate additional API keys.
+The agent holds the master API key and is responsible for creating and managing additional API keys.

 BINs

-A Bank Identification Number (‘BIN’) is the number used to identify the acquirer on the card network.
-Typically, an acquirer will have a different BIN number for each network.
-An acquirer may also have multiple BINs per card network.
-BINs are created by and assigned to an agent by Silverflow once the BIN has been activated by the card network.
+BINs are unique numbers used to identify the acquirer on the card network.
+Typically, an acquirer will have different BIN numbers for each network, and multiple BINs may exist per card network for a single acquirer.
+BINs are created by Silverflow and assigned to an agent once they are activated by the card network.

 Merchants